Posted: under journalism, television, Video.

-Tags: addis ababa, camera, Ethiopia, journalism, Nelson Mandela Center, students, university, world press freedom day
+Tags: addis ababa, camera, Ethiopia, journalism, Nelson Mandela Center, students, television, university, visual storytelling, Web/Tech, world press freedom day

 My students wanted to make sure to capture the conversation around the roundtable discussion we had on the subject of press freedom, so they set up the bagttered (but still serviceable) cameras outside the journalism department offices, and brought in all the accountrements of the formal coffee ceremony … the glowing coals in the brazier, the clouds of thick incense, and platters of roasted barley and chewy bread.